NDepend

 .NET Reactor

 After all these attempts (and time lost) we tried .NET Reactor.
-It has mapping files, very affordable pricing and is maintained since 2004 with latest version released a few days ago.
+It has mapping files, affordable pricing and is maintained since 2004 with new versions released regularly.

 We have the same approach with the NDepend online and embedded documentation.
-Personally I don’t like to be stuck on a setting or a behavior not well documented.
-I consider that ISV are not here to sale support but to build solutions that seamlessly solve problems and bring value.
+Personally, I don’t like to be stuck on a setting or a behavior not well documented.
+I consider that ISVs are not here to sell support but to build solutions that seamlessly solve problems and bring value.
 More on this digression can be read in You Should Favor Software Products That Include Support in the Price.

 Conclusion

-One key aspect of obfuscators neglected in this post is the various extra protection features like virtualization, string encryptions, anti-tampering… Again it is recommended to do some in-house/custom protection.
+One important aspect of obfuscators not covered in this post is the various extra protection features like virtualization, string encryptions, anti-tampering… Again it is recommended to do some in-house/custom protection.
 Keep in mind that some project exists like the aforementioned de4dot tool to reverse-engineer code generated by popular obfuscators.

 Comments: